 And always the cherry trees, branches full of pink meringue blossom, set against blue sky or red brick work as I walk through a Devizes churchyard.
 Petals gather underfoot, to disappear in an eye blink – a confetti spray, in a gust of wind, to gather again in some corner, kerb or gully.

 I look down at my shadow cast across the path, the line of pink petals caught in a ridge alongside the grass.
 I am part of the pattern of nature.
 And apart.
-The beauty of that moment captured for ever with a tap on my phone.
+The beauty of that moment captured for ever with a tap to my phone.

 I follow my shadow to see where else it goes.